NicolaNDP/prototypes/README.md

 # Dynamic Compressor for Max/MSP Gen~

 ## Overview
 This Max/MSP Gen~ codebox implements a dynamic compressor that adjusts the amplitude of an input signal in real-time, according to the peak level measurement of the incoming signal.
 It includes the parameters for controlling threshold, ratio, hold time, release time, attack time, gain adjustment, and dry/wet mix trough the GUI interface.
 The compressor can also function as a peak limiter.
-Based on feedback design compressor where `reduction = ((sig-T)*(1/r)+T)/sig`.
+Based on feedback compressor design.

 ## Parameters
 - T (Threshold)